wahegurupal1912/resume/README.md

   - You can check if gcc is available by running `gcc -v`, `g++ -v`
 - Make `make -v`
   - Check make by running `make -v`

-If you are missing any of these you can follow the steps available [here](https://jekyllrb.com/docs/installation/).

 ## Installation